-7.19 The project envisages for up-liftment of economic condition of the people of KBK districts through culture based captures fisheries.
-So far 137 reservoirs covering area of 39472 ha.
-MWSA, captive nursery measuring 34.54 hectares have been excavated and 111 nos. of fish landing sheds have been constructed.
+7.20 The project envisages for up-lift of economic condition of the people of KBK districts through culture based captures fisheries.
+So far, 137 nos. of reservoirs, covering area of 39472 ha. of mean water spread area (MWSA), captive nursery measuring 34.54 hectares have been excavated and 111 nos. of fish landing sheds have been constructed.
 Besides, 1643 nos. of beneficiaries have been trained for scientific pisciculture.
-Over and above 181.06 lakh of advanced fingerlings has been stocked in these reservoirs.
+Over and above, 181.06 lakh of advanced fingerlings has been stocked in these reservoirs.

-7.20 It is proposed to develop pisciculture in 24 nos. of new reservoirs covering an area of 18273 ha. and to create 20.70 ha. of captive nurseries, to construct 31 nos. of fish landing shed and to impart training to 462 nos. of fishermen during Eleventh Plan Period.
+7.21 It is proposed to develop pisciculture in 24 nos. of new reservoirs covering an area of 18273 ha., to create 20.70 ha. of captive nurseries, to construct 31 nos. of fish landing shed and to impart training to 462 nos. of fishermen during Eleventh Plan Period.
 An out lay of Rs.500.43 lakh has been proposed for the purpose.
-Out of these, ten reservoirs covering 18,955 ha. water area and two fish landing sheds will be taken up during 2007-08.
+Out of these, ten reservoirs covering 18,955 ha. of water area and two fish landing sheds will be taken up during 2007-08.